mkthewlis/Milestone-Project-2/README.md

 5. Surface plane:
     * For my design to work, I knew that it would be important to create a theme that would keep the user interested in the topic.
 Thinking of plastic waste can feel overwhelming, as it is such an intimidating topic with solutions that are not yet fully clear to us.
 My first design decision was therefore to make the website seem welcoming, rather than daunting, with light colours and images of plastic waste that would not be shocking enough to prevent the user from continuing on (as this would of course prevent them from learning, which is one of the main aims of this project).
     * With this in mind, I started a workspace on [Figma](https://www.figma.com/file/Hv9GYC33ydTGLuwIxydgRr/Code-Institute?node-id=170%3A1) and began experimenting with my wireframe.
 As with my first Milestone Project, I found it useful to have my hero image in place to extract complementary colors for the theme from it.
 I also began designing my logo ideas on [Canva](https://www.canva.com/design/DAD-9OmoVNg/wbnoii0XoGRt1jnc77ivOQ/view?utm_content=DAD-9OmoVNg&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton) as I felt this would be important to the theme of the design.
 In the end I settled with a blue and yellow theme: the blue (#528FCB) was extracted from the hero image and represents the ocean, whilst the yellow (#F5F862) complements the blue color well and sybolises the hope of solving this problem.
 As hope is important to keep the user engaged in such a difficult subject, I thought it would be good to balance the blue and yellow together in this way.
+    * I turned to Google Fonts to select the fonts for my project.
+I wanted to find two compatible fonts that would help to both make the design look credible (so users would take it seriously as a source of information), but that would not be intimidating as I want the users to feel motivated to read on.
+As a result, I settled for Montserrat for my titles and Raleway for the content.
     * With the wireframes complete, I began experimenting with the quiz in a seperate workspace to create the JavaScript needed to make this aspect of my project work.
 I created the basic structure and code with HTML and JavaScript and the repository can be found on GitHub [here](https://github.com/mkthewlis/quiz-practice).

 > Note: Throughout the design process, I kept referring back to my original 'Main Aims' and 'User Stories' to make sure that my project was developing as intended.